Ride as much or as long or as short as you feel. BUT RIDE.

 This is the Maximum Power ride.
 All riders improve doing high-intensity interval training, which fits a shorter weeknight ride.
 There’s no better way to force the watts from your legs than the challenge of a hill climb!

 We follow a circuit around the less-travelled (at least by motor vehicle) short sharp hills in Edmonton’s river valley.
 Test yourself against other club riders close to your own ability.
 You’ll reach heart rate maximums rarely hit on your solo rides!

 We always re-group after every climb, because none of us stay well-bunched anyway.
 It’s up to you how hard and how many climbs you’d like to do.
 Between efforts we cruise at a comfortable recovery pace that everyone can manage.

 Experience Level: All fitness levels!
-All we ask is that you are comfortable riding in a group (If you aren’t, our Learn to Ride Clinics will get you there!)
+All we ask is that you are comfortable riding in a group (If you aren’t, our Confident Rider Clinics will get you there!)